PaulBowden673/Projects-MP-MP1/README.md

 - I have matched the design of the webpage to suit the style of the band (which is Northern Groove Punk) using colours accociated with thier album artwork and style, to give a good overall user experience.
 - Call to action buttons are displayed using different colours to the rest of the website to give clarity to the user.

+  **USER STORIES**
+• As a new fan of the band, I want to learn about the band .

+•  As a music promoter, I want contact them, to ask if they could perform at my event.

+• As a fan, I want to see and hear and buy their music and/or merchandise.

+• As a fan of their music, I want to read about members of the band, to check their history.

 ## Wireframe Mockups
 These can be found at the following links